© Crown copyright 2022

 Making biodiesel is a potentially hazardous process that should only be carried out in controlled conditions by people with the proper training and experience.

 At the very least a poorly made product could seriously damage a vehicle engine.

-Further information can be obtained from the HSE website or by phoning the HSE Info line on Telephone: 0845 345 0055.
+Get more information from the HSE website or by phoning the HSE Info Line on Telephone: 0845 345 0055.